MoonHighway/javascript-jungle-guide/data-structures/working-with-objects/object-literal-notation.md

 console.log(agenda);
 ```

-(2) Organizing Data with Arrays and Object Hierarchy
+2. Add to this with nested arrays and objects for topics and instructor.

 ```javascript
 const agenda = {